They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 How well does the medication work?

 - About 4 out of 5 people get help from them.
 They control the symptoms, but they don’t get rid of them.
-You should keep taking the medicine to prevent the symptoms from coming back.
+It would help if you kept taking medicine to prevent the symptoms.

 - Even if the medicine helps, symptoms may come back.
-This is much less likely to happen if you continue to take medicine, even when you feel fine.
+This is much less likely to happen if you continue to take medication, even when you feel fine.

 For most people with schizophrenia, symptoms will continue or come and go over the years.